VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 also need to check if there are any controls that will cause issues when loading and running the model.

-The first controls that can be removed are, the ones defining the initial conditions at the beginning of the evolution::
+The first controls that can be removed or commented out are, the ones defining the initial conditions at the beginning of the evolution::

 ```